revpaulbeard/CustomMaps/README.md

 MS Excel
 A macro-enabled MS Excel spreadsheet may be used to prepare the data for the XML file in a user-friendly way.
 An example is contained in the file "MapXMLExample.xlsm"

+XML joinup.docm

+A macro-enabled MS Word Document which uses a macro to merge files MapXMLHeader.xml and Map/xml to create  a Javascript file called Map.js for inclusion in mapfromjsxml.html